-- Have you checked for the CPE course designated ad carefully reviewed the course overlap form?
+- checked for the CPE course designation and carefully reviewed the course overlap policy?

-- Submit your acceptance letter from the CPE provider to your instructor.
+- Submit your acceptance letter and tuition invoice to your instructor.

 - The seminary pays CPE tuition charged by the CPE provider.
 Students pay the tuition for the academic CPE course only!